 This collection contains the early work of journalist, author, professional cartoonist, and Milwaukee native Amram Scheinfeld (1897-1979).
 The items range in date from 1906-1930 and include high school articles, unpublished manuscripts, drawings, press clippings, and scrapbooks.

 Milwaukee Concert Poster Collection

 The posters in this collection advertise a variety of punk, jazz, and jazz concerts in and around Milwaukee during the early 1980s.
 Some bands represented include the Violent Femmes, Die Kreuzen, the Ken Dolls, and B.B.
 King.

 Three collections from the rare books collection are available for viewing online.

 Upcoming Rare Books Events

-Coloring the Cosmos: A Tour of the Universe through the Art of E. L. Trouvelot inside the Richard E. and Lucile Krug Rare Books Room at Central
+The Beautiful Age of the Modern Poster: A Development of an Art And Design Style from the 19th And 20th Centuries inside the Richard E. and Lucile Krug Rare Books Room at Central

 Krug Educational Series presents ...
 A Talk on the Modern Poster by…